unkcpz/LibSymspg.jl/README.md

 (v1.1) pkg> add LibSymspg
 ```

+The package are seperated into two parts, api and practical part.
+API part is used for quickly and easily wrapper the C-API of spglib.
+While the practical part have the most representative data struacture that can be used directly.

+In the api-part
 Lattice is represented as row vector,
 while positions are represented as column vector which
 compatible with spglib's C-API.

+While In the practicl (LibSymspg.jl) part
+Lattice is represented as row vector, and positions are also represented as row vector,
+which is compatible with struture input data structure of most simulation software.

+The output of the `get_symmetry` function is a vector of rotations (3x3 matrix) and a vector of translates (3x1 vectors) and the number of operations.

 [Here](https://atztogo.github.io/spglib/definition.html) is the definition about how crystal transform when rotation and transformation applied.